z3h4/useful-commands/HTML & CSS/css.md

 ## Grid

-- Using `flex`, we can lay our elements in a row or column.
+- Using `flex`, we can lay our elements either in a row or a column.
 - We use `grid` to lay out elements in both rows and columns.
 - The grid Layout is a two-dimensional grid system.
 - It’s often used to lay out major page areas, photo galleries, etc.